b-rodrigues/brotools/README.md

 ### Introduction

-`broTools` is a package that includes some useful functions that makes my life easier.
+`brotools` is a package that includes some useful functions that makes my life easier.
 Maybe it'll make yours too.
 Install it with:

 ### Installation